Nahle, Lebanon: History

-Actually Nahle is located above a deep and very pretty valley.
-It is noteworthy to pinpoint that the slopes of this village are studded with the familiar burial chambers often found near Roman/Byzantine sites.

 Roman temple

 There are the ruins of a Roman temple in the village that are included in a group of Temples of the Beqaa Valley.

 The temple foundations are made of gigantic blocks of stone, upon which sit the remains of a podium.
 The podium has a long inscription written on it that is now almost impossible to read.
-The huge foundations indicate that there was a huge temple over these foundations during roman centuries.
+The huge foundations indicate that there was a huge temple over these foundations during Roman centuries.

 This sanctuary consisted of two parts: an open air court and a large room with a ceiling where notches for the wooden beam still exist.
-Only a few courses of stone are still standing, but the temple maintains its dignity despite crowding by modern village residences.
+Only a few courses of stone are still standing.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the temple at Nahlé to safeguard it from damage.